SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `TRBDF2` - A second order A-B-L-S-stable one-step ESDIRK method.
 Includes stiffness-robust error estimates for accurate adaptive timestepping, smoothed derivatives for highly stiff and oscillatory problems.
-- `GenericImplicitEuler` - A 1st order A-B-L-stable implicit solver with adaptive timestepping through a divided differences estimate via memory.
-Strong-stability preserving (SSP).
-Uses an external nonlinear solver.
-Defaults to trust region dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.
-- `GenericTrapezoid` - A second order A-stable symplectic implicit solver.
-Also known as Crank-Nicolson when applied to PDEs.
-Adaptive timestepping via divided differences on the memory.
-Good for highly stiff equations which are non-oscillatory.
-  Uses an external nonlinear solver.
-Defaults to trust region dogleg with full Newton, making it more robust to numerical instability at the cost of being less efficient.
 - `SDIRK2` - An A-B-L stable 2nd order SDIRK method
 - `Kvaerno3` - An A-L stable stiffly-accurate 3rd order ESDIRK method
 - `KenCarp3` - An A-L stable stiffly-accurate 3rd order ESDIRK method with splitting